daily-demos/daily-samples-js/samples/client-sdk/getting-started-daily-js/README.md

 - Join a room
 - Attach video and audio tracks to the DOM
 - Control your camera and microphone devices
+- Select a new camera or microphone device
 - Leave a call and clean up

 ## Prerequisites